Understanding Personal Injury Laws in Washington State

 What kind of payout comes with a personal injury claim?

 A person can get money for medical treatment, lost wages, emotional damages, pain and suffering, loss of use of property, and many more things.
-Because each case is unique, it is hard to give a general number for what you can expect.
+Because each case is unique, giving a general number for what you can expect is hard.
 A car crash, for example, can range from $5,000 to $500,000 or more in a payout.
 This amount of money depends on the extent and severity of the damage, who caused it, and many other things.
 Every accident is unique.

 Call (725) 900-9000 today for a FREE consultation and to learn more about what Van Law Firm can do for you.